 You should also know that even though your TV may have 4K HDR support, this won’t guarantee that you’ll be able to watch HDR movies right out of the box.
-In some cases you may notice that when watching an HDR movie from your Roku stick, the image may have poor quality.
+In some cases, you may notice that when watching an HDR movie from your Roku stick, the image may have poor quality.

 This is often an issue with the TV’s software.
 Perform an update and try again.
 If the problem persists, perform a Roku OS update as well.
-If that doesn’t solve the problem, then either your Roku device or TV are not capable of rendering 4K HDR content.
+If that doesn’t solve the problem, then either your Roku device or TV is not capable of rendering 4K HDR content.

 Changing the Picture Size